ga4gh-rnaseq/schema/rnaget.md

 Authorization: Bearer [access_token]
 ```

 Data providers SHOULD verify user identity and credentials.
 The policies and processes used to perform user authentication and authorization, and the means through which access tokens are issued, are beyond the scope of this API specification.
 GA4GH recommends the use of the OAuth 2.0 framework ([RFC 6749](https://tools.ietf.org/html/rfc6749)) for authentication and authorization.
-It is also recommended that implementions of this standard also implement and follow the GA4GH [Authentication and Authorization Infrastructure (AAI) standard](https://docs.google.com/document/d/1zzsuNtbNY7agPRjfTe6gbWJ3BU6eX19JjWRKvkFg1ow).
+It is also recommended that implementations of this standard also implement and follow the GA4GH [Authentication and Authorization Infrastructure (AAI) standard](https://docs.google.com/document/d/1zzsuNtbNY7agPRjfTe6gbWJ3BU6eX19JjWRKvkFg1ow).

 ## CORS
 Cross-origin resource sharing (CORS) is an essential technique used to overcome the same origin content policy seen in browsers.
 This policy restricts a webpage from making a request to another website and leaking potentially sensitive information.
 However the same origin policy is a barrier to using open APIs.
 GA4GH open API implementers should enable CORS to an acceptable level as defined by their internal policy.
 For any public API implementations should allow requests from any server.